H0DEI/TheLastSeraphim/README.md

-# ⚔️ The Last Seraphim — Tactical Turn‑Based Strategy (Unity)
+# 🪽 The Last Seraphim — Tactical Sci-Fi Strategy Game

 **The Last Seraphim** is a personal game project developed independently using **Unity**, blending tactical turn‑based combat with a dark science‑fiction atmosphere.
 Its purpose is both artistic and technical: to demonstrate clean, scalable gameplay architecture and robust combat logic fully driven by code.